How To Invest In STR Real Estate (AirBnb)

 And with the advent of online platforms such as Airbnb/VRBO, it’s never been easier for virtually anyone with a vacation/second home or rental property to use as a short-term rental.

-Many times a STR investor can make more money renting for short periods vs long-term rentals as they can:
+Many times a STR property owner can make more money renting for short periods vs long-term rentals as they can:

 - charge more